aeternity/hyperchains-whitepaper/glossary.md

 Block producer at the end of epoch that is allowed to collect a reward for pinning on the parent chain and posting the proof back on the child chain.

 ### Producers
-Validator that produces a block
+Validator that produces a block.

 ### Delegator
-Wallet that deposits tokens into staking contract on behalf of validator in order to increase the stake.
+Wallet/account that deposits tokens into staking contract on behalf of validator in order to increase the stake.
 Does not run a node or have further interaction with CC or PC.

 ### Stake
 The amount of tokens deposited by delegators representing the selection weight of the validator to be chosen as a leader.